Graphene And The Cloud

 What is it?

-Graphene is actually a naturally occurring substance that is actually a subset material from graphite, which is in turn the stuff that pencil lead is made from.
+Graphene is actually a naturally occurring substance that is a subset material from graphite.
 The facts regarding graphene are as follows:

 - it is one atom thick